 That's a lot more than for comparable simple recreational kites.
 But I suppose they have to be very waterproof, and also quite strong in case they get dragged through the water.
 Or perhaps anglers spend so much on other gear that the retailers hope they can get away with offering pricey kites!

 Here's a run down on how kites are used for fishing these days:

-The advantages of using kites for fishing, particularly when using live baits include:
+The advantages of using kites, particularly when using live baits include:

 Some well-known kites used by anglers include: